kennyphan02/Coding-Notes/CSCE311 Operating Systems/CHP 41 Fast File System.md

 - inode bitmaps and data bitmaps are a good way to manage free space and allocate it to a file

 ### How to Allocate files and directories
 - Keep related stuff together.
-FFS decides what is related and keeps in the same group
+FFS decides what is related and keeps in the same group.
+FFS makes use of a few simple placement heuristics
+- First is the placement of directories.
+	- find cylinder group with low # of directories and high # of free inodes.
+Put the directory data and inode in that group
+- For files:
+	- makes sure to allocate data blocks of a file in the same group as the inode, preventing long seeks between inode and data
+	- places all files that are in the same directory in the cylinder group of the directory they are in